ayushgp/ayushgp.github.io/_posts/2018-1-4-date-and-time-in-javascript.md

 ## Timezones
 ![Timezone Map](http://www.developingthefuture.net/wp-content/uploads/2013/07/localization-timezones.png)
-*Image of a Timezone Map from [Developing the Future](http://www.developingthefuture.net)* Whenever Date is called as a constructor with more than one argument, the specifed arguments represent local time.
+*Image of a Timezone Map from [Developing the Future](http://www.developingthefuture.net)* Whenever `new Date()` is called with more than one argument, the specifed arguments represent local time.
 You can convert this time to a string in any timezone using the `toLocaleString()` method and providing it the locale and timezone as arguments.
 For example,

 ```js
 let today = new Date()